Is BV a sign of cheating? All about bacterial vaginosis

 • Sometimes, BV goes away on its own.
 However, your provider may prescribe antibiotics either orally or vaginally to clear up a persistent case

-• The best way to prevent bacterial vaginosis is by practicing safe sex (especially via barrier method), eating a healthy diet, wearing breathable underwear, and choosing period products that are biologically inert (like a menstrual cup or disc) and that don’t alter vaginal pH
+• The best way to keep a healthy vagina and prevent bacterial vaginosis is by practicing safe sex (especially via barrier method), eating a healthy diet, wearing breathable underwear, and choosing period products that are biologically inert (like a menstrual cup or disc) and that don’t alter vaginal pH

 This article is informational only and is not offered as medical advice, nor does it substitute for a consultation with your physician.
 If you have any gynecological/medical concerns or conditions, please consult your physician.